mehrvarz/webcall/README.md

 # Installation

+Here I describe how you can build WebCall and run it for yourself and all your friends.
 A single WebCall server can provide free and secure telephony to 1M users.
 A small server (1-core, shared) can host up to 50K concurrent users in 1GB of RAM.
-Here I describe how you can build WebCall and run it for yourself and all your friends.
-If you intend to host up to 1000 concurrent users only, you can do so within 100KB of RAM or less.
-In other words, you can easily run WebCall as a small daemon along with your web server:
+If you intend to host up to 1000 concurrent users or less, you can do so within 100KB of RAM.
+In other words, you can easily run WebCall as a small daemon along with your web server on a very small server:

 [https://timur.mobi/webcall/install](https://timur.mobi/webcall/install)